vkalumnidao/roadmap/README.md

 This repository containts roadmap and design overview of VK Alumni DAO

-1. Design document with overview of VK Alumni DAO smart contracts and their interactions [Link](DESIGN.md)
+1. Design document with overview of VK Alumni DAO smart contracts and their interactions. [[Link]](DESIGN.md)